 Overall Number of Online Gambling Sessions

 Increased engagement is another factor that boosts the risk of developing a gambling problem.
-In view of this, we find it unsettling that the overall number of online gambling sessions in March of this year is nearly 196% higher compared to the same month in 2019.
+In view of this, we find it unsettling that the overall number of online gambling sessions in March of this year is nearly 196% higher compared with the same month in 2019.

 - March 2019: 16,832,862 sessions

-- March 2020: 20,966,567 sessions (up 24.6% compared to March 2019)
+- March 2020: 20,966,567 sessions (up 24.6% compared with March 2019)

 - March 2021: 34,154,434 sessions (up 62.9%)